How to: Upload (Advanced)

 In the above example, we assume that the functions invoked for c2c calls are handling errors as discussed in the errors guide.

-• Store file chunk info for uploader tasks.
+• Storing file chunk information for upload tasks

-• Fetch the next chunk that should be uploaded.
+• Retrieving the next chunk to be uploaded

 Python

-# Our perssitence layer for queuing uploads.
-Might use SQLite or another
+# Our persistence layer for queuing uploads, potentially using SQLite

 C2C_UPLOAD_STORE = NewC2CUploadStore()